facebook/react/docs/tips/10-props-in-getInitialState-as-anti-pattern.md

 >
 > This isn't really a React-specific tip, as such anti-patterns often occur in code in general; in this case, React simply points them out more clearly.

-Using props, passed down from parent, to generate state in `getInitialState` often leads to duplication of "source of truth", i.e. where the real data is.
+Using props to generate state in `getInitialState` often leads to duplication of "source of truth", i.e. where the real data is.
+This is because `getInitialState` is only invoked when the component is first created.

 Whenever possible, compute values on-the-fly to ensure that they don't get out of sync later on and cause maintenance trouble.

 **Bad example:**